 Find a middle way, join Heaven and Earth, as O-Sensei even said, sometimes it appears as if even the Gods go against you, press on.
-Allow bravery, allow courage, allow certainty, allow conviction for there may be, and most likely will be, wars of the heart, mind, and spirit, on the journey to forging the sword of wisdom.
-Yet, as a forge, allow immediate flexibility, immediate retreat, immediate uncertainty, immediate doubt, see it for what it is, truly.
+Release bravery, release courage, release certainty, release conviction for there may be, and most likely will be, wars of heart, of mind, in flux of spirit, paving the journey—forging begets eating a sword of wisdom.
+Yet, as forge, release immediately flexible, immediate retreat, immediate uncertainty, immediate doubt, see seeing for what it is, truly.

 Now to go straight at it: Immediately extinguish self vs. other.
 Immediately extinguish us vs. them.
 Immediately extinguish elite vs. common.
-Work on allaying this concept on arrival, beyond limitless judgements.
-This is the wisdom of Masagatsu Agatsu, Katsu Hayabi, and this is where the work is done, it is not a secret, it’s ancient wisdom.
+Meditate, releasing these conceptions (i.e., Z-ring(1/2) abstractions) on arrival, beyond limitless judgement.
+This is the wisdom of masagatsu agatsu, katsu hayabi, and this is where the work/release is done—not a secret, ancient wisdom.
 This wisdom sees phenomena at hand, as waves on the sea, it sees each water droplet moving, go here, go between.
 Do not waste time, “only one life,” this life.

-Ethical living requires continual reflection in appreciation, at all levels of living, even down to appreciating the little bump of imperfection in a coffee mug, that allows one to find it in the dark on a battlefield, and know that it is the general’s cup.
+Ethical living requires continual reflection in appreciation, at limitless valences of living, even down to appreciating the little bump of imperfection in a coffee mug, that releases one to find it in the dark on a battlefield, and know that it is the general’s cup.

 There are two missions as a deshi: